 (n) All other receipts.
-Proposal - CHANGE - this section to exclude all other receipts.
 The numerator of the receipts factor includes all other receipts pursuant to the rules set forth in [insert your state's regular situsing rules for the receipts not covered by this section].
+Continuing discussion on this section.